githubnali/nalin-devTinder/homeWork.md

 - Intsall bcrypt npm package
 - create a password hash using bcrypt.hash(plainpassword, salt rounds)
 - save the user with encrypted password
+- create login api
+- compare passwords and throw errors if email or password is invalid